How to Export Data from TradingView (Strategy Trades & Chart Data)

 How BacktestBase helps:

-• 3 weighting methods for capital allocation
+• 3 professional weighting methods (Equal, Account-Size, Risk-Adjusted)

-• Risk reduction vs worst strategy analysis
+• Risk reduction % vs worst individual strategy analysis

 Risk-Focused Trader